vivaria/edisonrul.ing/docs/source/cards/v/vengeful-shinobi.md

 ### Card Rulings

-●Vengeful Shinobi's effect is a Trigger Effect.
+*   Vengeful Shinobi's effect is a Trigger Effect.
-●If an effect is Chained to Vengeful Shinobi's effect, and changes it to Defense Position or removes it from the field, you still draw a card.
+*   If an effect is Chained to Vengeful Shinobi's effect, and changes it to Defense Position or removes it from the field, you still draw a card.